 Asbestos in Building Materials

 Many building products previously used asbestos as a mix, filler or additive in cement, mortar, insulation, sealing & waterproofing compounds, thermal fabric, etc, usually in combination with other substances.
 These materials cannot be distinguished by visual inspection alone.
-When a suspect material is found a bulk sample should be submitted for testing to a properly accredited asbestos laboratory.
-Our asbestos laboratory (ID 157811) is accredited by the AIHA Laboratory Accreditation Programs (AIHA-LAP, LLC).
-We participate in a worldwide quality assurance program for asbestos laboratories (AIHA/BAPAT) to assure our clients receive accurate, legally defensible information when requesting analysis.
+When a suspect material is found, a bulk sample should be submitted for testing to a properly accredited asbestos laboratory.

 Asbestos in Vermiculite Insulation